 The Pink Tower and Geometric Solids, two authentic Montessori Sensorial Materials, are just over $50 each, brand new at full price.
 Now, that may sound like a lot of money.
 However, if you check out what some of the other Sensorial Materials cost, you'll see what I mean.
 With the amount of use they've gotten the last several years, it's definitely been worth the investment for us.

-I’ve purchased from several Montessori distributors, including Montessori Outlet, Adena Montessori, Elite Montessori, Nienhuis, etc. There are many others making authentic Montessori materials, but these are folks I’ve used.
+I've purchased from several Montessori distributors, including Montessori Outlet, IFIT (on Etsy also), Alison's Montessori, Adena Montessori, Elite Montessori, Nienhuis, etc. There are many others making authentic Montessori materials, but these are folx I've used.

 DIY Alternatives to the Best Montessori Sensorial Materials